 Pursuant to rules adopted by the Securities and Exchange Commission, or the SEC, we have elected to provide access to our proxy materials over the internet.
-Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials, which we refer to as the Notice, because our Board of Directors, which we refer to as our Board, of Lumos Pharma, Inc., or the Company, is soliciting your proxy to vote at the 2021 Annual Meeting of Stockholders, which we refer to as the Annual Meeting, including at any adjournments or postponements of the meeting.
+Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials, which we refer to as the Notice, because our Board is soliciting your proxy to vote at the Annual Meeting, including at any adjournments or postponements of the meeting.
 All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or to request to receive a printed set of the proxy materials.
 Instructions on how to access the proxy materials over the internet or to request a printed copy of the proxy materials are contained in the Notice.